Atomic absorption spectroscopy

-Atomic emission spectroscopy was first used as an analytical technique, and the underlying principles were established in the second half of the 19th century by Robert Wilhelm Bunsen and Gustav Robert Kirchhoff, both professors at the University of Heidelberg, Germany.
+Atomic emission spectroscopy (AES) was first used as an analytical technique, and the underlying principles were established in the second half of the 19th century by Robert Wilhelm Bunsen and Gustav Robert Kirchhoff, both professors at the University of Heidelberg, Germany.

-The modern form of AAS was largely developed during the 1950s by a team of Australian chemists.
-They were led by Sir Alan Walsh at the Commonwealth Scientific and Industrial Research Organisation (CSIRO), Division of Chemical Physics, in Melbourne, Australia.
+The modern form of AAS was largely developed during the 1950s by a team of Australian chemists led by Sir Alan Walsh at the Commonwealth Scientific and Industrial Research Organisation (CSIRO), Division of Chemical Physics, in Melbourne, Australia.

-Atomic absorption spectrometry has many uses in different areas of chemistry such as clinical analysis of metals in biological fluids and tissues such as whole blood, plasma, urine, saliva, brain tissue, liver, hair, muscle tissue.
-Atomic absorption spectrometry can be used in qualitative and quantitative analysis.

-Principles

-The technique makes use of the atomic absorption spectrum of a sample in order to assess the concentration of specific analytes within it.
-It requires standards with known analyte content to establish the relation between the measured absorbance and the analyte concentration and relies therefore on the [Beer–Lambert law].

 Instrumentation

 In order to analyze a sample for its atomic constituents, it has to be atomized.
 The atomizers most commonly used nowadays are flames and electrothermal (graphite tube) atomizers.
 The atoms should then be irradiated by optical radiation, and the radiation source could be an element-specific line radiation source or a continuum radiation source.
 The radiation then passes through a monochromator in order to separate the element-specific radiation from any other radiation emitted by the radiation source, which is finally measured by a detector.